eunhye1234/2025roboracer/README.md

 ```

 ### 2. Pull and Run AutoDRIVE Devkit Container
-Repeat the above steps, replacing `autodrive_roboracer_sim` with `autodrive_roboracer_api` and using the appropriate image tag for the Devkit.
+Repeat the steps above with:
+  - Container name: `autodrive_roboracer_api`

 ## Running the System
+## WebSocket–ROS2 Bridge
-### 1. Launch WebSocket-ROS2 Bridge
+### Terminal 1: Launch the Bridge
 In the **Devkit Container:**
 ``` bash
 cd /home/autodrive_devkit
 ros2 launch autodrive_roboracer bringup_graphics.launch.py
 ```
-This bridge facilitates bidirectional communication between WebSocket and ROS 2, enabling real-time control and monitoring of AutoDrive Simulator vehicles by transmitting and receiving sensor and vehicle state data.
+This bridge facilitates bidirectional communication between WebSocket and ROS 2, enabling real-time control and monitoring of AutoDrive Simulator vehicles by exchanging sensor and vehicle state data.

+## Run the Simulator
-### 2. Start the AutoDRIVE Simulator
+### Terminal 2: Start the AutoDRIVE Simulator
 In the **Simulator Container:**
 ``` bash
 cd /home/autodrive_simulator